At a Glance

-In years gone by, this road was held somewhat in awe on Koh Chang due to its awful state of degradation, landslides and constant closures but as of two years ago, it has been completely repaired and reconstructed into one of the newest roads on the island.
+In years gone by, locals and tourists held this road somewhat in awe due to its awful state of degradation, landslides and constant closures.
+But, as of three years ago, it has been completely repaired and reconstructed.

-The little National Park station about half way along is well worth a brief stop for its viewpoints as well as the useful maps so you can work you what island is what as you gaze out far into the archipelago.
+The little National Park station about half way along is well worth a brief stop for its viewpoints.
+You can study the useful maps too, which help you work out which island is which far into the archipelago.